 - Growth potential – could you get a raise in six months?
 A year?
 Is there a clear career path with promotions and salary increases?

-- Professional development – will the company pay for you to increase your skills through training and certifications or even higher education?
+- Professional development – will the company pay for you to increase your skills through training, certifications or higher education?

 - Discounts and reimbursements for things like public transportation, child care, home high-speed internet or even movies and rental cars